openhab/openhab-addons/bundles/org.openhab.binding.bmwconnecteddrive/README.md

 ### TroubleShooting

 BMW has a high range of vehicles supported by ConnectedDrive.
-In case of any issues with this binding please help to resolve it!
+In case of any issues with this binding help to resolve it!
 Please perform the following steps:

 * Can you [log into ConnectedDrive](https://www.bmw-connecteddrive.com/country-region-select/country-region-selection.html) with your credentials?
 Please note this isn't the BMW Customer portal - it's the ConnectedDrive portal